 Analyzing qualitative data.
 Qualitative data require some kind of qualitative analysis.
-Methods for analyzing qualitative data include ethnography, phenomenology, hermeneutic, heuristic, and grounded field theory.
-At Pacifica, the most frequently used methodologies to analyze qualitative data are phenomenology, hermeneutic, and heuristic.
-Each of these methodologies also is an approach to data analysis, carrying with it specific assumptions about the nature of reality and knowledge, as discussed earlier.
+Methods for analyzing qualitative data include hermeneutic, heuristic, artistic-creative, intuitive inquiry, and organic inquiry.
+At Pacifica, the most frequently used methods to analyze qualitative data are hermeneutic and heuristic.
+Each of these methods also is an approach to data analysis, carrying with it specific assumptions about the nature of reality and knowledge, as discussed earlier.